mattias-p/mkjson/docs/mkjson.md

 # mkjson – Command-Line JSON Composer

 `mkjson` aids exploratory testing of software that accepts JSON input.
-It is designed with precision, correctness, and CLI ergonomics in mind.
+It is designed with precision, correctness, and ergonomics in mind.

-The range of successful outputs is exactly the set of valid JSON texts ([RFC 8259]) with no unnecessary whitespace and sorted keys.
+The range of successful outputs is exactly the set of valid JSON texts ([RFC 8259]) with sorted keys and no unnecessary whitespace.

 ---